First principle calculation of the effective Zeeman's couplings in topological materials

 \subsection{Four bands models}

-In topological semimetal with gapless node or topological insulator near critical point, due to the zero or exremely small band gap, there is no longer a well defined second order quasi-degenerate perturbation theory for a two bands subspace.
+In topological semimetals with gapless nodes or topological insulators near critical point, due to the zero or exremely small band gap, there is no longer a well defined second order quasi-degenerate perturbation theory for a two bands subspace.
 Therefore the effective model should include both the conduction and valley bands, and consequently the concept of g factor tensor is no longer valid and a multi-bands Zeeman's coupling has to be considered.
-We will show that, such a multi-bands Zeeman's coupling has much more
+We will show that, such a multi-bands Zeeman's coupling has much more fruitful physical consequences.